College of Letters and Sciences

 8. We offer certificates in Gerontology, School Social Work, and Substance Abuse Counseling

-2. Engaging students in evidence-informed practices.
+Engage students in evidence-informed practices

+The social work program offered at UW-Whitewater is an accredited professional education training program that is designed to meet the needs of our society through the preparation of professionally educated social work practitioners.
+A social worker with master-level training is an advanced generalist practitioner.
+The advanced generalist practitioner possesses a wide range of knowledge and competencies in order to respond to a wide range of social problems.
 Students are allowed to focus on several areas, including addictions, mental health, or school social work.
 Students are allowed to take elective courses in a variety of areas which will build on their generalist skills and prepare them for specialist practice.

 Alumni Spotlight